Jump to section

 If you feel overwhelmed, try to reframe the issue.
 For example, instead of thinking of your to-do list as things you “have” to do, reframe it as things you “get” to do.

 Consider adopting a mantra such as “I can handle this,” and repeat it to yourself daily.
+A mantra such as this can help boost your self-esteem as you overcome your stressors and build confidence in your strength.

 When should you see a doctor?